-TEXT-S&P summary: VimpelCom Ltd.
+TEXT-S&P Summary: VimpelCom Ltd.

 Liquidity

-We view VimpelCom's liquidity as adequate.
-Our view is primarily supported by the company's
+We view VimpelCom's liquidity as "adequate" as defined in our criteria.
+This is based on the

-significant free cash flow generation capacity, notably at its Russian and Ukrainian

-subsidiaries, which should be sufficient to finance organic growth and dividends.
-We calculate
+company's manageable debt maturity profile, strong cash generation, and availability under its

-that the company's ratio of liquidity sources to liquidity uses exceeded 1.2x at the end of
+committed credit facilities.
+We calculate that the ratio of liquidity sources to liquidity uses

-September 2012 and should remain at this level throughout 2013, reflecting the absence of large
+exceeded 1.2x on March 30, 2012.
+We believe this ratio will improve further after the

-Orascom Telecom Holdings (not rated), do not have any meaningful repayments in the
+(BB-/Stable/--) and Orascom Telecom Holdings (not rated), do not have any meaningful

-next four years, which could allow VimpelCom to maintain adequate liquidity over the longer
+repayments during the next five years.
+This could allow VimpelCom to maintain adequate liquidity

 To determine recoveries, we simulate a default scenario.
 We assume a default in 2015, at